 In these circumstances, we invested in assets with top priority placed on safety and liquidity, followed by profitability.
-As a result, pretax profits from investments amounted to 0.2 billion yen in the business account and 0.1 billion yen in the entrusted reserves account.
-Consequently, investment assets totaled 496.1 billion yen at the end of the fiscal year under review.
+As a result, pretax profits from investments amounted to 0.3 billion yen in the business account and 71.2 million yen in the entrusted reserves account.
+Investment assets came to 533.5 billion yen at the end of the fiscal year under review.